wtbu-radio/WTBU-Site/_posts/2018-04-20-review-breaking-benjamin-ember.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Lyssa Lai
-  first_name: Olivia
+  first_name: Lyssa
-  last_name: Gehrke
+  last_name: Lai
 image:
   src: /assets/fb_meta_ember_breaking_benjamin-636x332.jpg
   alt: post lead image
 ---
 On Friday, April 13, Breaking Benjamin released their sixth studio album, _Ember_.
 Featuring 12 tracks, including the single "Red Cold River," _Ember_ is a powerful exhibition of Breaking Benjamin's potential in both performance and songwriting.
 Unlike their previous album, _Dark Before Dawn_, _Ember_ attempts to tackle heavier issues in its songs, such as identity, mental health, and morality while lead singer Benjamin Burnley explores a new depth to his vocal abilities.
 For longtime fans of Breaking Benjamin and first time listeners of modern rock, _Ember_ holds a compelling and moving collection of songs that will not disappoint.

 Of the 12 tracks on the album, two are the customary album intro and outro.
 The intro track, "Lyra," is a 30-second piano piece that sets the album's ambient and somber presence, as well as leads listeners into the heavier songs with swelling guitars.
 The outro track "Vega" covers a wider variety of instruments, including drums and a guitar riff.
 The outro sends off the listeners with a strong but unfortunate end of what sounds like a cliffhanger.
 Also interesting to note: the intro and outro tracks are appropriately titled "Lyra" and "Veg,"–in the constellation of Lyra lies the star Vega, indicating that the album has come back full circle in its conclusion.